jamestattersall/Proton2Mssql/readme.md

 To make things a bit more difficult, some databases contain series of data blocks of variable length.
 In this case, the block length is either stored as one of the values in the block or there is a delimiter at the block boundary.
 In either case, individual blocks can only be accessed by iterating block by block from the start of the series.
 Each block must be evaluated in turn (at least finding the delimiter or block length value).
 Proton stores data in the order in which is required to display on screen so this is not a severe limitation.

 Where a series of data blocks may overflow a page, they are stored in a chain of as many pages as required.
-In this case, the first few bytes on the page (the header) are pointers to the next (and sometimes previous) pages in the chain.
+In this case, the first few bytes on the page (the header) are pointers to the next (and sometimes previous) page in the chain.
 These page pointers are integers evaluating to a page/record ID.
 Pages in a chain are not stored sequentially but are linked by the next page pointer.

 The physical structure of the proton database (organisation of data within databases, their pages, page chains, page offsets etc.) must be known in order to find and evaluate any stored value.
-In a modern database, this organisation can be deduced by inspecting the database physical schema (tables, fields, relationships, indexes etc.), which generally gas a graphical interface.
-In Proton, some of this can be deduced by inspecting the Proton metadata (e.g. base.dbs), but much of this organisation is hard-coded within the Proton application and undocumented.
+In a modern database, this organisation can be deduced by inspecting the database physical schema (tables, fields, relationships, indexes etc.), which generally has a graphical interface.
+In Proton, some of this can be deduced by inspecting the Proton metadata (e.g. base.dbs), but much of this organisation is hard-coded within the Proton application.
 Proton includes binary/hex editors which allows a user to inspect the raw data in the proton databases.
 By comparing the raw data in the .dbs files with values presented by the Proton application, it is possible for a user to deduce the physical structure and schema of Proton.
-This document describes the results of this work.

 You can inspect (and edit) the live Proton database files using the data editor built in to Proton.
 Editing the live data files is almost certain to damage the system.
 It is easier and safer to use a free binary/hex text editor such as HxD on read-only copies of the live Proton databases.